vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Analogous with the situation of initiation, the Pāśupata envisages Siva in front ´ of him, this time, however, in the physical object of worship.
 It is towards this manifestation of God that the Pāśupata turns and in whom he is sunk, an idea we also find in the following passage of the Southern Recension of the Mahābhārata where broad-minded Vāsudeva teaches.

-The holy man who has reached Me (i.e. Vāsudeva) fixes himself upon My body (m¯urti), or on Rudra’s Daks.in.(ā)m¯urti, especially on the fourteenth (tithi).
-He, the great ascetic, while he is venerated by Siddhas, Brahmars.is and celestial folk, and while his praises are sung by Gandharvas and choirs of Bh¯utas, he of great splendour enters either Me or Sam ´ . kara.
+The holy man who has reached Me (i.e. Vāsudeva) fixes himself upon My body (mūrti), or on Rudra’s Daks.in.(ā)mūrti, especially on the fourteenth (tithi).
+He, the great ascetic, while he is venerated by Siddhas, Brahmars.is and celestial folk, and while his praises are sung by Gandharvas and choirs of Bhūtas, he of great splendour enters either Me or Sam ´ . kara.
 31

-We thus observe that the term m¯urti in the Pāśupata context on the one hand refers to the ‘image’ (meaning bodily manifestation) and, on the other hand, when used in the locative (or when the locative is meant), refers to ‘a particular spot near the image’, that is not to the image itself.
-Both meanings are, as we will argue, comprehended by the technical term daks.in. ām¯urti, literally ‘south ward/rightward image/body/figure’.
-This term is explained by Kaun. ḍinya when he comments on Pāśupatas¯utra 1.9: mahādevasya daks.in. ām¯urteh. |
+We thus observe that the term mūrti in the Pāśupata context on the one hand refers to the ‘image’ (meaning bodily manifestation) and, on the other hand, when used in the locative (or when the locative is meant), refers to ‘a particular spot near the image’, that is not to the image itself.
+Both meanings are, as we will argue, comprehended by the technical term daks.in. āmūrti, literally ‘south ward/rightward image/body/figure’.
+This term is explained by Kaun. ḍinya when he comments on Pāśupatasūtra 1.9: mahādevasya daks.in. āmūrteh. |

 ‘Of the God’ (◦devasya) is a genitive.
 This is a syntactic feature that expresses the relationship of owner and property; it signifies possession/ grace (parigraha) only.

-‘Southern’ (daks.in. ā◦) in the S¯utra is in the sense of a specific point of the compass.
-The sun divides the quarters and the quarters divide the m¯urti.
+‘Southern’ (daks.in. ā◦) in the Sūtra is in the sense of a specific point of the compass.
+The sun divides the quarters and the quarters divide the mūrti.

-‘Image’ (m¯urti): Either this (yad etad) form (r¯upa) that is perceived by him who is standing at the right side of God, his face turned north, in (His) proximity, a form that is characterised by the bull-banner, the lance in hand, Nandin, Mahākāla, erect phallus etc., or to which (yad vā) the laymen resort.
+‘Image’ (mūrti): Either this (yad etad) form (rūpa) that is perceived by him who is standing at the right side of God, his face turned north, in (His) proximity, a form that is characterised by the bull-banner, the lance in hand, Nandin, Mahākāla, erect phallus etc., or to which (yad vā) the laymen resort.

 The sanctuary is ‘of the Great God’ (mahādevasya).
 This is the answer (iti).
 There is the object to be worshipped.
 32